Finiteness of formal pushforwards: Formal schemes and patches

-\begin{rem} In Proposition~\ref{RU versions}(c), once we reduce as above to the case that $U$ is dense, we can construct $\ms U$ as follows (following the proof of the result \cite[Proposition~3.3]{HHK:H1} that was cited above): At each closed point $P \in S = X \smallsetminus U$, take an element $r_P$ in the maximal ideal of the local ring $\mc O_{\ms X,P}$ such that $r_P$ does not vanish along any component of the closed fiber passing through $P$.
+\begin{rem} \begin{enumerate}[(a)] \item The injective map $\wh{\mc O}_{\ms X,U} \to \mc O_{\mf X}(U)$ in Proposition~\ref{RU versions}(a) need not be surjective in general, and so the hypothesis in Proposition~\ref{RU versions}(b) cannot be dropped.
+See Remark~\ref{different RUs} for an explicit example. \item In Proposition~\ref{RU versions}(c), once we reduce as above to the case that $U$ is dense, we can explicitly construct $\ms U$ as follows (following the proof of the result \cite[Proposition~3.3]{HHK:H1} that was cited above): At each closed point $P \in S = X \smallsetminus U$, take an element $r_P$ in the maximal ideal of the local ring $\mc O_{\ms X,P}$ such that $r_P$ does not vanish along any component of the closed fiber passing through $P$.
 This defines an effective Cartier divisor on $\Spec(\mc O_{\ms X,P})$ whose support passes through $P$, and which is the restriction of an effective Cartier divisor $\ms D_P$ on $\ms X$ whose support meets $X$ precisely at $P$.
 Here $\ms D := \sum_{P \in S} \ms D_P$ is an effective Cartier divisor on $\ms X$ whose support meets $X$ precisely at $S$, and so in particular meets each irreducible component of $X$.
 Hence the restriction $D$ of $\ms D$ is $X$ is ample (by \cite[Chapter~7, Proposition~5.5]{Liu}), and thus so is $\ms D$ (by \cite[Chapter 5, Corollary~3.24]{Liu}).
 Hence some multiple of $\ms D$ is very ample, and so the complement of its support in $\ms X$ is affine.
-We may then take $\ms U$ to be that complement. \end{rem}

-In the case where $\ms X$ has dimension greater than one over $T$, even if a given affine open set $U$ is not of the form $\ms U \cap X$, one can still cover $U$ by affine open subsets $V$ of that form, since every point of $U$ has such a neighborhood, by definition of the subspace topology.
-Here a finite set of such subsets $V$ suffices, by quasi-compactness.
-The following lemma studies the behavior of the corresponding rings.
+We may then take $\ms U$ to be that complement. \item In the case where $\ms X$ has dimension greater than one over $T$, even if a given affine open set $U$ is not of the form $\ms U \cap X$, one can still cover $U$ by affine open subsets $V$ of that form, since every point of $U$ has such a neighborhood, by definition of the subspace topology.
+Here a finite set of such subsets $V$ suffices, by quasi-compactness. \end{enumerate} \end{rem}